bensutherland/amplitools/20_docs/README_denovo_SNPs.md

 # de novo SNP calling
 As with the main analysis, this workflow comes with no guarantees of usefulness.
-This workflow is currently under development.

 #### Requirements: ####
 This workflow should work on either linux or macOS.